pngarland/googleappsauthentication/readme.txt

-This is a MediaWiki extension that adds Google Apps authentication, and includes all necessary code.
-Many thanks to: Bertrand Gorge for creating the plugin, and Constantin Bosneaga for creating the PHP OpenID library.
+This is a MediaWiki extension that adds Google Apps authentication and a php library that allows authentication with Google Apps.
+I have fixed a small issue that prevented this from working immediately.
+Many thanks to: Bertrand Gorge for creating the plugin, and Constantin Bosneaga for creating the php OpenID library.

 See below links for more info -

 http://www.mediawiki.org/wiki/Extension:GoogleAppsAuthentification
 http://a32.me/2011/03/google-apps-as-single-authentication-point-for-your-corporate-applications/